 Ketogenic diet: how does it work?

 This diet begins with 3-4 days of fasting or a very low carbohydrate intake of less than 20 g a day.
 This process mimics starvation.
-The individual puts his body into a crisis situation by not providing it with the essential energy required to function.
+The individual puts his body into a crisis by not providing it with the essential energy required to function.

-During this period, the sugar reserves of the body are at very low level.
+During this period, the sugar reserves of the body are at a very low level.
 This is because sugar is the primary source of energy in the body and hunger/fasting will use the reserves during these 3-4 days.

 Our brain and fat metabolism require sugar.
 When the glucose level goes down, the body will mobilize the fat reserves for delivering the needed sugar.